szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

   ...
 ```

 In this case we rely on the database to generate a code or ID for the ship.
 It's immediately clear that this won't work for event sourcing.
-When we replay our event stream, the `AddShip` instruction will potentially return a new code/ID, and that will invalidate the `Departure` event that follows.
-It's also clear that this `AddShip` instruction violates *CQRS* - it involves a state mutation (inserting), which makes it a command, but it also returns an ID for later consumption, that makes it a query as well.
+When we replay our event stream, the `AddShip` instruction will potentially return a new code/ID, and that will invalidate the `Departure` event that follows, as this event will be replayed with the old ID.

+It's not a coincidence that the `AddShip` instruction violates *CQRS* - it involves a state mutation (inserting), which makes it a command, but it also returns an ID for later consumption, that makes it a query as well.

-There are potential mechanisms that could be constructed to manage this, but they are far more complex than designing the algebra to avoid this in the first places.
+There are potential mechanisms that could be constructed to manage this, but they are far more complex than designing the algebra to avoid this scenario in the first places.
 It also means that all record IDs that we may need to reference must be either:

 * IDs that are sourced externally, that we know are not going to change, or may change in a way that can be managed.
 For example we don't expect stock ticker symbols to change too often, though they are known to change with certain corporate actions.
 * Randomly generated IDs - typically `UUID`s - that have a negligible collision probability.